 Since first being reported in December 2019, COVID-19 has spread globally, including to every state in the United States and more than 175 countries.
 It has been reported that COVID-19 appears most dangerous for seniors, and the mortality rate increases with age.
-The occupancy at our properties could significantly decrease if COVID-19 or other public health outbreak results in early resident move-outs, our operators delay accepting new residents due to quarantines or otherwise, or potential occupants determine to postpone moving to a senior housing facility.
-A decrease in occupancy or increase in costs is likely to have a material adverse effect on the ability of our operators to meet their financial and other contractual obligations to us, including the payment of rent, as well as on our results of operations.
-In addition, actions our operators take to address COVID-19 are expected to materially increase their operating costs, including costs related to enhanced health and safety precautions among other measures, which could have a material adverse effect on the ability of our operators, or possibly we, may be liable.
-If these developments continue or increase in severity, such developments are likely to have a material adverse effect on our business and results of operations.
+Some of the properties in which we have an interest are located in states that are currently seeing a high level of COVID-19 infections, including California, Texas and Arizona.
+The occupancy at our properties could significantly decrease if COVID-19 or another public health outbreak results in resident deaths, early resident move-outs, a delay accepting new residents due to quarantines or otherwise, or potential residents postpone moving to a senior housing facility.
+A decrease in occupancy or increase in costs is likely to have a material adverse effect on the ability of our tenants to meet their financial and other contractual obligations to us, including the payment of rent, as well as on our results of operations.
+In addition, actions our tenants take to address COVID-19 are expected to materially increase their operating costs, including costs related to enhanced health and safety precautions among other measures, which could have a material adverse effect on the ability of our tenants to meet their financial and other contractual obligations to us, including the payment of rent.
+Furthermore, infections at our facilities could lead to material increases in litigation costs for which our tenants, or possibly we, may be liable.
+While we have not seen a material impact on rental revenue from any of our consolidated properties or debt payments from borrowers on notes receivable, or the operating results of our Equity-Method Investments for the period ended June 30, 2020, we are currently working with one tenant to address a partial rent payment default as a result of a material decrease in occupancy at the facility due to COVID-19.
+Based upon need and request, the Company may provide rent relief, either in the form of a temporary rent reduction to be paid back over time or permanent abatement of rent for a specific time period.
+Additionally, some of our Equity-Method Investment tenants have also experienced decreased occupancy and increased operating costs related to COVID-19, however, this has not had a material effect on our operations.
+If these types of developments continue or increase in severity, or arise with more frequency, they are likely to have a material adverse effect on our business and results of operations.
 The extent to which COVID-19 could impact our business and results of operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 and the actions taken to contain COVID-19 or treat its impact, among others.